Qovery/documentation/website/guides/engineering/terraform-not-the-golden-hammer.md

 ### No automatic reconciliation

 Those who already used a configuration manager (Puppet, Ansible, Chef…), are familiar with the automatic reconciliation.
-Just run it against your infrastructure and you'll be sure about the end result if you have any doubts.
+Just run it against your infrastructure, and you'll be sure about the end result if you have any doubts.
 You'll get what you've asked for!

 **On terraform it's different, because of the tfstate.
-All of the deployed elements are stored in the tfstate, re-running terraform won't update resources that are supposed to be in a specific state but are not.**
+All the deployed elements are stored in the tfstate, re-running terraform won't update resources that are supposed to be in a specific state but are not.**

 This is where the biggest behavior comes in with Terraform compared to configuration managers.